weblicht/curb/src/components/GenericDisplay/README.md

 # GenericDisplay

-This directory contains a variety of low-level generic display components that are intended to be reused by higher-level components.
+This directory contains a variety of generic display components that are intended to be reused by higher-level components elsewhere.

 ## Components defined here

+### Low-level components

+These components are generally short wrappers around raw HTML elements.
+Their purposes is to provide default styling information and a useful props interface.

 `Button`: display a button

 `Card`: wrap some content in a Bootstrap card div and add a title

+`CardFooter`: wrap some content in a Bootstrap card footer div within a `Card`

+`CardHeader`: wrap some content in a Bootstrap card header div within a `Card`

 `Checkbox`: display a checkbox and corresponding label

+`DefList`: given a list of terms and a co-indexed list of definitions, generate an HTML definition list.

+`Delimited`: given an array of data, pretty-print this data with delimiters.

+`Heading`: generate an HTML section heading at an appropriate level

+`List`: display an ordered or unordered list, depending on `ordered` prop

+`ListItem`: display a list item within a list

+`Select`: display an HTML select element

+`TextInput`: display a text input with a corresponding label

+### Data container display components

+These components are intended to provide a generic interface for rendering data in a [data container](../DataContainer).
+They make use of the data and control props from a data container, and pass them on to their children.

 `DataList`: given an array of data objects and a component to render individual items, generate an HTML list of that data